 I had a problem with my Sidi Ergo shoes.
 It’s not that they’re just too bling (no empirical evidence suggests that such a state exists).
 No, rather the cleats keep working themselves loose on the smooth carbon sole.
 Most irritating.
 A lot of carbon shoes nowadays have a high-friction surface in the cleat area to combat this problem, but if your shoes lack this, then I’ll show you how to solve this.

-First you go to the hardware store and buy yourself some all-weather adhesive floor tread such as 3M Safety-Walk.
-You won’t need much, of course, so you’ll probably end up with a lot of extra.
+First, you go to the hardware store and buy yourself some all-weather adhesive floor tread such as 3M Safety-Walk.
+You won’t need much, of course, so you’ll probably end up with a lot of extras.